BrianTib/discord-rs/README.md

 # Status

 discord-rs is in it's very early infancy and is not yet usable.
-However, I will be working eagetly to get us to a functional point.
+However, I will be working eagerly to get us to a functional point.
 Stay tuned!

 ### License